 When the jurors have agreed upon a verdict they shall be conducted into the courtroom by the officer having them in charge.
 The court shall ask the foreman or the jury panel if an agreement has been reached on a verdict.
 If the foreman or the jury panel answers in the affirmative, the judge shall call upon the foreman or any member of the panel to deliver the verdict in writing to the clerk or the court.
 The court may then examine the verdict and correct it as to matters of form.
 The clerk or the court shall then read the verdict in open court in the presence of the jury. . . .
 If neither party nor the court desires to poll the jury, the verdict shall be ordered filed and entered of record and the jurors discharged from the cause, unless a bifurcated hearing is necessary.
 If the court, on its own motion, or on motion of either party, polls the jury, each juror shall be asked by the court if the verdict rendered is that juror's verdict.
-In a criminal case where the verdict is unanimous and in a civil case where the required number of jurors have voted in the affirmative for the verdict, the court shall order the verdict filed and entered of record and the affirmative for the verdict, the court shall order the verdict filed and entered of record and be affirmed to be and in a civil case where the required hearing is necessary. . . .
+In a criminal case where the verdict is unanimous and in a civil case where the required number of jurors have voted in the affirmative for the verdict, the court shall order the verdict filed and entered of record and discharge the jury unless a bifurcated hearing is necessary. . . .